Murali-group/GraphSpace/README.md

    Require all granted
   </Directory>
  ```
-10. Give permissions to the Apache server to access the GraphSpace database: `chmod 777 graphspace.db`
+7. Give permissions to the Apache server to access the GraphSpace database: `chmod 777 graphspace.db`
+8. Install module to recognize Django application through apache2: `sudo apt-get install libapache2-mod-wsgi'
+9. Give permission to access static files through apache2.
+Navigate outside GraphSpace and type: `chmod 777 GraphSpace`
-11. Restart the apache server.
+10. Restart the apache server.
 On a computer running Ubuntu, the command is `sudo service apache2 restart`

 Refer to https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/ if any problems occur with the setup.